Be the first to know!

 There was a day when portable storage buildings were just that, storage buildings!
 But times have changed and so have the uses of outdoor buildings.
 From she sheds to man caves and tiny houses in a shed, the use of backyard buildings has expanded significantly in the past decade.

-Read on to see eleven backyard buildings which have been transformed into small sewing studios.
+Read on to see eleven backyard buildings that have been transformed into small sewing studios.
 They are amazing!
 Make sure you don’t miss the very tiny 4’x6’ garden sewing studio in the Isle of Wight.
 It is super tiny!
 After seeing that, you will not be able to say there’s no space for a sewing studio in the backyard!

 Alicia’s sewing room in an outdoor building was born out of frustration.
 Her love for sewing began years ago in her home.
 But Alicia was surprised at how difficult it was to follow the sewing patterns she had collected here and there.